ksheumaker/homeassistant-aerogarden/README.md

 ## TODO
 1. Code cleanup, this is my first HA component - it probably needs some work.
-1. Figure out the API call to turn on/off the light and change it to a light component from a binary_sensor
+1. Turning on/off the light isn't working as smoothly as I hoped